 The catch is, data recovery software only works if the deleted files have not been overwritten with new information.
 For this reason, it is very important to stop using the storage device, in this case, your MacBook, until the recovery process is completed.
 Once you overwrite a file, your only chance of getting it back is from a backup.

-The Top 3 Methods to Recover Data From MacBook Pro Hard Drive
+Top 3 Best Methods to Recover Data From MacBook/MacBook Pro Hard Drive

 Before we proceed we need to discuss the issue of backing up your MacBook.
 You may have heard this before, but it is considered best practice to regularly make backups of your important information.
 The importance of back-ups is evidenced by the fact that two of our top three recovery methods make use of a previously taken backup as the basis for restoring your data.